dassein/Kmeans-tsne-visualization/README.md

 * OpenGL

 ## usage
-Prepare the data file into the directory `data`, we could download the [MNIST dastset](https://lvdmaaten.github.io/tsne/code/mnist.zip) from the author of t-SNE.
+Prepare the data file in the `data` directory, we could download the [MNIST dastset](https://lvdmaaten.github.io/tsne/code/mnist.zip) from the author of t-SNE.

 We implemented Kmeans and the visualization part with C++ and OpenGL, then incorporated the official implementation of t-SNE into our codes.